June Faire 2026

 War Scenarios & Tournaments

-Saturday is packed full of heavy (armored) combat, rapier, thrown weapons, archery, and siege weapon activities.
-More information coming soon!
+Saturday is packed full of archery, armored (heavy) combat, rapier, siege weapon, thrown weapons, and youth armored activities.
+More information coming!

 Rapier

-The rapier field will be open all day and will feature: Rapier, Cut & Thrust, Thrown Weapons, and Spear demos.
+The rapier field will be open all day!

 This year We’re also asking for Docents as well — people who know about what we are doing and are willing to stand in the buffer zone and talk to the public about what is going in and what is happening.
 Explain some rules, our armor and weapons, who is who out there, etc. Sell it!